fengyanshi/fengyanshi.github.io/setup.rst

 *************************

 Simple examples are included in the package of Version 3.1 or higher (`click here to download from GitHub <https://github.com/fengyanshi/FUNWAVE-TVD>`_) .
 They are located in the directory /simple_cases/.
 The simple examples serve as baseline cases for testing your system.
 You can also choose a simple case similar to your modeling scenario to set up your case.
 The following simple cases available.
+The simple examples are also used during the FUNWAVE training workshop.

 * `Waves on 1D slope <slope.html>`_

+* `Waves on 2D beach <beach_2d.html>`_

 * `Surface waves at an inlet-beach-shoal system <inlet_shoal.html>`_

-* Japanese Tohoku tsunami (Ocean-basin scale)
+* `Japanese Tohoku tsunami (Ocean-basin scale) <tohoku.html>`_

+* `ship-wakes <vessel.html>`_

 ***************************
 Download benchmark tests